Peer pressure: Peer pressure and sexual intercourse

-There is evidence supporting the conclusion that parental attitudes disapproving sex tends to lead toward lower levels of adolescent unplanned pregnancy.
+There is evidence supporting the conclusion that parental attitudes disapproving of sex tend to lead toward lower levels of adolescent unplanned pregnancy.
 These disparities are not due solely to parental disposition but also to communication.

 A study completed in Cape Town, South Africa, looked at students at four secondary schools in the region.
 They found a number of unhealthy practices derived from peer pressure: condoms are derided, threats of ridicule for abstinence, and engaging in sexual activity with multiple partners as part of a status symbol (especially for males).
 The students colloquially call others who choose abstinence as "umqwayito", which means dried fruit/meat.
 An important solution for these problems is communication with adults, which the study found to be extremely lacking within adolescent social groups.

-Another investigation, completed in 2011, looked at the effect of peer pressure surrounding sexual activities in the youth surrounding US born Mexicans and Mexico born Mexicans.
-It summarized that US born Mexican youths are more susceptive of peer pressure, specifically towards sexual relations, than Mexico born youths.
+Another investigation, completed in 2011, looked at the effect of peer pressure surrounding sexual activities in the youth surrounding U.S.-born Mexicans and Mexico-born Mexicans.
+It summarized that U.S.-born Mexican youths are more susceptive of peer pressure, specifically towards sexual relations, than Mexico-born youths.
 It has been found that Mexican born youths grow up with stronger familial households than US born Mexico born youths, which leads to why Mexico born youths are more apt to talk with family than with peers.
-Less interaction with peers means less influence with peers and more trust in family.
+Less interaction with peers means less influence from peers and more trust in family.